Virgin claims Eir is in breach of copyright

 On Monday, when the case was admitted to the commercial list on consent between the parties, Paul Coughlan, for Virgin, said Eir was carrying the TV channels on the Apple TV service where there was no agreement and where a clear objection had been made.

-Rossa Fanning SC, for Eir, said the net issue was whether the service is covered by Section 77(11) of the Broadcasting Act.
-His side maintained, if it is, the service must be offered on non-discriminatory terms.
+Rossa Fanning SC, for Eir, said the net issue was whether the service was covered by section 77(11) of the Broadcasting Act.
+His side maintained that, if it was, the service should be offered on non-discriminatory terms.

 Counsel said Eir had made a commercial offer in relation to the matter as long ago as last January.